Morning, Wednesday, 9th September 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will focus on the development of the new National Retraining Scheme (NRS).
+This conference will focus on the development of the new National Retraining Scheme (NRS) - and wider issues around lifelong learning.

-Delegates will consider the approach to introducing the Scheme being adopted by the National Retraining Partnership - the group of government officials, and business and trade union representatives, overseeing the Scheme’s introduction.
+Delegates will assess the approach that is being taken to implementing the Scheme by the National Retraining Partnership - the group of government officials and business and trade union representatives overseeing the Scheme’s introduction.

-They will assess the phasing and initial limited-scale roll out, and targeting older workers and those without a degree - as well as discuss how it can most effectively integrate into the existing skills, training and qualifications landscape.
+We expect discussion on the phased nature of the roll out, and targeting older workers and those without a degree - as well as how the Scheme can most effectively integrate into the existing skills, training, and qualifications landscape, and adapt to user needs.

-- Developing the National Retraining Partnership - key priorities for implementation, collaborative working and adopting an agile approach;
+- Developing the National Retraining Partnership - key priorities for implementation, collaborative working, and being able to adapt to user needs;

 - The role of qualifications in the post-National Retraining Scheme skills landscape;